Norway–Romania relations: Agreements

-Official meetings and statements
+High level visits

-In September 1999 King Harald V and Queen Sonja of Norway made a state visit to Romania where they met with president Emil Constantinescu and his wife.
+In September 1999, King Harald V and Queen Sonja of Norway made a state visit to Romania where they met with president Emil Constantinescu and his wife.
 During the visit, Norway's Foreign Minister Knut Vollebaek expressed Norwegian support for Romania's bid to join NATO.
 In September 2002, Romanian Prime Minister Adrian Năstase made a formal visit to Oslo where he met Norwegian Prime Minister Kjell Magne Bondevik.
 Among other subject, Nastase asked for Norway's continued support for Romania's NATO bid.

 In July 2003 Norwegian Defence Minister Kristin Krohn Devold visited Bucharest where she met President Ion Iliescu.
 They discussed improvements in Romanian-Norwegian defence cooperation, as well as greater bilateral cooperation in other fields.
 In February 2004, Norway's Foreign Minister Jan Petersen met Romanian Premier Adrian Năstase in Bucharest.
 They discussed the excellent relations between the countries and further development of the partnership.
 Romania joined NATO in March 2004.
 In May 2004, Romanian National Defence Minister Ioan Mircea Pascu said he expected "special" military ties with Norway to improve as a result.

 In September 2004, Norwegian Prime Minister Kjell Magne Bondevik visited Romania where he met with President Ion Iliescu and other officials.
 They discussed strengthened cooperation in strategic fields as NATO partners, as well as improved economic cooperation once Romania joined the European Union.
 In November 2007, Romanian President Traian Băsescu visited Norway where he met with King Harald V. The two men praised the 90 years of diplomatic relations between the two countries, and solid cooperation in foreign affairs.
 Also in November 2007, leaders of the two country's police services agreed to further improve bilateral cooperation aiming at preventing and combatting serious crime.